mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2016-05-16-switching-tools.md

   <figcaption>Switching tools in iPhone version of Paper.</figcaption>
 </figure>

 I know what you're thinking, "wow how could anyone miss this?"
-Well from the amount of emails I receive a month asking how to change tools... quite a lot {% icon wink %}.
+Well from the amount of emails I receive a month asking how to change tools... quite a lot :wink:.

 Baffled by how to do something else in Paper?
 Leave a comment below, or if you'd prefer to keep it private fire off a message to me from my [Contact page]({{ site.url }}/contact/).